 If you’re planning a travel adventure this year – be it a long-term, multi-country, round-the-world tour or a just a one week vacation – the experience may be a once-in-a-lifetime adventure, culminating what may be years of planning and preparation that you’ll want to remember with some great images.
 Unfortunately, many people come home from their travels disappointed with their photos.

-Although it may be tempting to invest in a new or better camera before you go, thinking that will improve your odds, taking good photographs has little to do with what camera you use.
+Although it may be tempting to hop online, use a man and van delivery service and have a fancy, expensive new camera delivered to your door before you go, thinking that will improve your odds of landing beautiful photos, it really has little to do with what camera you use.
 All too often, too much emphasis is placed on megapixels and the latest wiz-bang technological wonder designed to take any thought and effort out of the photographic process.
 So here’s some steps you can take that will begin to help you get the most out of whatever camera you may be using.

 1. SLOW DOWN

 If your travels consist of rushing from one tourist attraction to the next extreme sport activity and then hurrying to meet your friends for beers, you’re probably not going to be getting a lot of compelling photos.
 Photography is about seeing, and seeing requires time and intention.
 Good images don’t just happen.
 Slow down and make a conscious effort at becoming aware of your surroundings.
 Find a place to sit and just watch for a while and see what happens.

 This of course isn’t to say that you shouldn’t do that bungee jump (and that might be a great photo-op for some action shots).
 Everyone has different travel priorities and most people aren’t traveling just to take photos.
 But if one of your priorities is to take better photos, make an effort to slow down occasionally and focus on seeing.

 2. GET CLOSER